alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 I fly down Michigan Ave, picking off runner after runner.
 I even catching a couple 3:45 group members.
 At mile 25, I unleash my final gear -- Beastmode.
 Everything hurts but I tell myself if I stop now, it's going to hurt forever.

 At mile 26, I see signs for 800m and 400m remaining.
-I prepare myself for the "dreaded" uphill many people warn about at the end.
+I prepare myself for the dreaded uphill many people warn about at the end.

 It takes less than 10 seconds to charge up the bridge.
 Wait, that's it?
 I guess Chicago and Denver have different definitions of what a hill is =)